Fire and rescue services

 More information:

-Get permission before photographing anyone, especially women, children and Indigenous people.
+Ask for permission before photographing anyone, especially women and children.

 If you arrive by air or land, you won't need a visa.
 You'll be granted an initial stay of 90 days when you arrive.
 The maximum 90-day period is not guaranteed, and the decision on entry and visa duration is at the discretion of immigration authorities.